john-science/i-wish-i-were-at-defcon-25-hack-a-thon/README.md

 ## Goals

-> Try out a bunch of InfoSec and pentration tools.
-Build a Raspberry Pi web server using a LAMP stack and attack it.
+> Build a LAMP stack website onto a Raspberry Pi.
+Try out a bunch of InfoSec and pentration tools on that website.
 Start with Metasploit and Kali Linux.

 ## Logging the Hack-a-Thon